Dullasanthosh/Organic-Farming/README.md

 - User can know about information on Ms Azure through this bot.
 - Included the contact information to increase scope of improvement.
 ## About ChatBot 💬:
-- Created a chat bot About Azure.
+- Created a chat bot About Organic Farming.
 - Also available with app.
-- "Azure ChatBot" looks like a professional bot where you can find (or) know information about "Microsoft Azure" .
+- "Organic Farming ChatBot" looks like a professional bot where you can find (or) know information about "Organic Farming".
-- Bot contains information about Azure like i.e; history, of Azure and services etc..
+- Bot contains information about Organic Farming like i.e; history, of Organic Farming etc..
 - we provided Gallery in home page to find more and also official website with links with innovative ideas ; go through it.
-- Azure ChatBot useful for both learners and explorers.
+-Organic Farming ChatBot useful for both learners and explorers.
-- Main concept that my bot gives;About Azure,how it works, history, full forms and detailed view of Azure.
+- Main concept that my bot gives;About Organic Farming,how it works, history, full forms and detailed view of Organic Farming.
 ## Screenshorts:
 ### Home Page
 ![OF-1](https://user-images.githubusercontent.com/112766004/192130338-76138fea-14ba-441f-b17a-4d6e7baba574.png)